 ROTC is an opportunity for those seeking to develop leadership qualities like poise, stamina, and self-discipline.
 Through ROTC, students earn the opportunity to receive a degree in the field of their choice and a commission as a Second Lieutenant in the Army, Army Reserves, or Army National Guard.
 The Army ROTC Program enriches the college experience by providing instruction and practical application of skills to help prepare students for their future.
 Students who choose to participate in the program might be awarded a scholarship.

 Residential & Commuter Life supports both residential and commuter students.
-In on-campus housing, Community Coordinators (professional staff) and Resident Assistants help residents with students’ issues, advocate for student needs, and help create a safe and healthy living environment.
+In on-campus housing, Community Coordinators (professional staff) and Resident Assistants help students find their home on campus and connect with peers.
+They also promote a safe and healthy living environment and are a great starting point for any questions a student might have!
 The office also oversees meal plan changes, requests for housing releases, housing selection, the Commuter Lounge, and Commuter Lockers.

 Capital University’s Schumacher Gallery offers a wonderfully diverse selection of more than 2,500 works for study and enjoyment.
 It provides the university and the community with an extensive program of special focus exhibits, lectures, and art-related events.
 The Gallery is located on the fourth floor of Capital’s Blackmore Library.
 It is open weekdays 12 pm to 4 pm and Saturdays from 1 pm to 4:30 pm during the academic year.
 The Schumacher Gallery now offers an app for deeper exploration and research of the collection.

-The Student Accounts Office provides assistance in understanding any charges billed to your accounts in the electronic eBill system, as well as any outstanding balances due.
-The office directs students to information on the available payment plan options.
+The Student Accounts Office assists in understanding any billed charges on your student account as found in the myCap student portal.
+We can also assist you in understanding any outstanding account balance due and payment options that may be available, including any available payment plans.
 If payments and financial aid result in a credit balance, the office will review and issue refunds.
 The office helps students and parents understand federal regulations that may apply to their student account.

 Capital University is committed to ensuring a safe environment free of discrimination on the basis of sex, including sexual misconduct.
 All members of the University community, including students, faculty, staff, guests, and visitors are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 The University offers prevention and outreach programs to educate the University community about sexual misconduct and discrimination.
 Resources and reporting options are available to the University community by contacting the Title IX Coordinator.